SD-github21/Code-Refactor-HTML-CSS/README.md

 # Code Refactor Assignment

+## Overview
-The purpose of this project was to refactor existing code for a marketing agency's website in order to make it "website accessible".
+The purpose of this project is to refactor existing code for a marketing agency's website in order to make it "website accessible".
+The User Story and Acceptance Criteria are as follows:

-## User Story
+### User Story

 AS A marketing agency\
 I WANT a codebase that follows accessibility standards\
 SO THAT our own site is optimized for search engines

-## Acceptance Criteria
+### Acceptance Criteria

 GIVEN a webpage meets accessibility standards\
 WHEN I view the source code\